Chris-N-K/Automated-Segmentation-of-the-Dorsal-Root-Ganglia-in-MRI/Readme.md

 1. a compound of the default loss and a custom penalty term (DC-CE-LSP), and
 2. a compound loss of DC and TopK (DC-TopK) (see [Ma et al., 2021](https://github.com/JunMa11/SegLossOdyssey))

+## 4) How to use the nnU-Net

+Download the ZIP file with the model weights from Zenodo (https://zenodo.org/uploads/14753009) and use nnU-Net V2 by unzipping the file and runnung the following command:

+nnUNetv2_predict_from_modelfolder -i input/ -o output/ -m DRGNet/ -f ‘all’

+The input files should be named #_0000.nii.gz and are expected in the folder input.
+One example image file is provided ([Example_MRI_data]).

 ----